TriMadon/StudentDB/README.md

 StudentDB-v1 is console-based, built with multithreading manually and JDBC.

-StudentDB-v2 has an HTML front-end, built with Servlets and jsp.
+StudentDB-v2 has an HTML front-end, built with Servlets, jsp, and JDBC.

-StudentDB-v3 also has a front-end, built with Spring and Thymeleaf.
+StudentDB-v3 also has a front-end, built with Spring, Thymeleaf, and JPA.

 You can test by first deploying the student database with the initial schema via docker: